ryjfgjl/DiLuConverter/README.md

   When complete import, run sql in the sql file choosed after

 ## How the tool works?
-  This show some logic when the tool works
+  This show some logic when the tool worksaaa
-  ### ddd
-    aaa
   ### How to define column name：
     Default is the first row, but if the first row is all blank, next row will be used Symbol like ',' will be replaced to '_'